SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Constrained Neural Networks

 \subsection{Hard-Constraint Methods}

-To impose the constraints \eqref{eq:constraints} on the output of a baseline model $\mcal{M}_{\theta}$, a more sophisticated approach appends a \emph{repair module\footnote{ We borrow the word ``repair'' from the term \emph{repair layer} in \citet{van2025optimization}, but we call $\mcal{R}$ a \emph{layer} only if it is trainable.
+To impose the constraints \eqref{eq:constraints} on the output, a more sophisticated approach appends a \emph{repair module\footnote{ We borrow the word ``repair'' from the term \emph{repair layer} in \citet{van2025optimization}, but we call $\mcal{R}$ a \emph{layer} only if it is trainable.
 The same concept has also been referred to as a \emph{projection layer} \cite{min2024hardnet,grontas2025pinet,liang2024homeomorphic} or a \emph{feasibility layer} \cite{li2023learning,nguyen2025fsnet} in the literature when the repair module is trainable.} } $\mathcal{R}: \mathbb{R}^n \rightarrow \mathbb{R}^n$ that maps any potentially infeasible output $\hat{y}$ to a feasible one $\check{y}$.
 We use $\hat{y} = \mcal{M}_{\theta}(x)$, pronounced ``y-hat'', to denote the approximate solution from the baseline model, which is potentially infeasible; and we use $\check{y} = \mcal{R}(\hat{y})$, pronounced ``y-check'', to denote the solution after applying the repair module, which is enforced to be feasible.
-Two paradigms have appeared in the literature to couple repair modules to a baseline neural net, post-processing and end-to-end training.
+Two paradigms have appeared to couple repair modules to a baseline NN, post-processing and end-to-end training.